 “I feel great.
 Hey, I’ve already had two dates with Sarah.
 She’s great.
 I haven’t had a panic attack in over a week.
 I’m doing awesome.”

 “That’s good.
-I mean… yeah, that’s good,” Fay said.
-Then she shook her head.
+I mean… yeah, that’s good.”
+Fay shook her head.
 “Look, I have to tell you that I have some misgivings about this.
 You seem like you’re… changing too fast.
 Like you’re imposing your will over your problems – forcing yourself to make big changes quickly.
 I’m worried that it won’t be permanent, that you could have a setback.”